Concerns and controversies at the 2020 Summer Olympics: Olympic sponsorship contract scandals

 Takahashi was arrested for the fourth time on 19 October 2022 for allegedly accepting ¥7 million in bribes from stuffed toy company Sun Arrow–which provided merchandise for the Olympics and Paralympics including stuffed toy renditions of mascots Miraitowa and Someity–and ¥47 million from advertising firm ADK Holdings.
 Three others, including the president of ADK, were also arrested.
 The following month, ADK reported to the Japan Fair Trade Commission that they had engaged in bid rigging for the rights to organize Olympic test events.

 Takahashi was released on bail on 26 December 2022, more than four months after his initial arrest, after the Tokyo District Court concluded that he did not pose a flight risk and would not destroy evidence.

 On 28 February 2023 prosecutors formally indicted Dentsu, rival ad agency Hakuhodo and four other companies on suspicion of rigging bids for Olympic contracts worth approximately ¥43.7 billion, a few days after Dentsu admitted to bid-rigging in voluntary questioning.
 The companies allegedly colluded with Yasuo Mori, a former operations executive on the Organising Committee, who was also indicted.

-As of the end of February 2023 a total of 22 individuals have been indicted on bribery and bid-rigging charges related to the 2020 Games.
-The arrests have been viewed as a potential setback for Japan in its bid to host the 2030 Winter Olympics in Sapporo, with Sapporo's mayor halting promotion of the bid in December 2022 in order to "dispel the public's unease" about the scandals and reconsider tactics.
+As of February 2023 a total of 22 individuals had been indicted on bribery and bid-rigging charges related to the 2020 Games.
+In October 2023, the Japanese Olympic Committee officially withdrew Sapporo from consideration to host the 2030 Winter Olympics, citing a lack of support from Japanese citizens in the wake of the corruption issues.